Cagrilintide: Weight Reduction Research From Clinical Trials

 This is the trial that made the difference.
 This study was published in late 2023 and involved the combination of Cagrilintide with semaglutide 2.4mg.
 The results?
 Mind blowing.

-- Semaglutide 2.4mg alone
+- In laboratory research: Semaglutide 2.4mg alone

-- Cagrilintide 2.4mg alone
+- In laboratory research: Cagrilintide 2.4mg alone

-- CagriSema combination (both drugs)
+- In laboratory research: CagriSema combination (both drugs)

-Treatment Group | Average Weight Loss | ≥10% Weight Loss | ≥15% Weight Loss |
+research investigation Group | Average Weight Loss | ≥10% Weight Loss | ≥15% Weight Loss |

 ---|---|---|---|